yR-DEV/learningAngular/Unit-3/03-angularfire-arrays-and-crud.md

 * What's the difference between the $firebaseObject and $firebaseArray services?
 When would you use one vs. the other?
 * Explain is as much detail as possible what happens when we add an element to a synchronized array using $add().
 * Why do AngularFire methods return promises?
+How do you use them?